Koenig wins fourth consecutive overall title

 Piatt was up first.
 A perfect points score until that point, he dropped two points to cement his final score at 1918-176x.

-Now, a 1918 is a score almost every shooter dreams of, but this was for the title.
+While a 1918 is a score almost every shooter dreams of, this was for the title.
 In the zero-sum game of top level action pistol shooting, anything less than perfection is likely to cost you a championship.

 Unless Bernosky or Koenig dropped any points, which is always possible, the title would fall with one of the two.